borisjoffe/squats/README.md

 plates.py
 ------
 `plates` calculates the breakdown of what plates to load on the bar depending on what weights you are lifting for each set.
-You can either pass it whitespace delimited arguments directly on the command line inserting the word `BREAK` when you are switching exercises, or you can let it automatically find your workout file and calculate the plates breakdow for all sets.
+You can either pass it whitespace delimited arguments directly on the command line inserting the word `BREAK` when you are switching exercises, or you can let it automatically find your workout file and calculate the plates breakdown for all sets.
 The default workout file is set to `/home/boris/fitness/sl5x5.txt` in the file `workoutlog.py` which you can change manually.
 Additionally, the `--auto` option only looks 2 days ahead.
 Change `max_future_days` in `workoutlog.py` to modify this and related behavior.

 You can pass this script several types of arguments: